loopandlearn/LoopFollow/README.md

 * major.minor.micro
 * For example our first version is 2.0.0

-After that we made a decision to make the micro numbering be 2 digits.

-After a PR is merged to dev, the repository maintainers will bump up the micro verion number - please do not modify the version in your branch.
+After a PR is merged to dev, the repository maintainers will bump up the verion number before merging to main - please do not modify the version in your branch.

 For the most part, the deveopers keep main and dev branches at the same level.
 But sometimes we want modification to remain in dev for additional testing.

 #### Version Example

-Starting with version 2.0.01
+Starting with version 2.1.0

 * PR with Feature A gets merged to dev
-    * Maintainers, bump dev to 2.0.02
+    * Maintainers, bump dev to 2.1.0
 * Maintainers merge dev into main
-    * both main and dev are at 2.0.02
+    * both main and dev are at 2.1.0
 * PR with Feature B gets merged to dev
-    * Maintainers, bump dev to 2.0.03
+    * Maintainers, bump dev to 2.1.1
-    * main is still at 2.0.02
+    * main is still at 2.1.0
 * PR with Feature C gets merged to dev
-    * Maintainers, bump dev to 2.0.04
+    * Maintainers, bump dev to 2.1.2
-    * main is still at 2.0.02
+    * main is still at 2.1.0
 * Maintainers merge dev into main
-    * both main and dev are at 2.0.04
+    * both main and dev are at 2.1.2

 #### Version Updates